VideoExpertsGroup/VXG.API.Samples.HTML/README.md

 # VXG.API.Samples

+Learn more about our <a href="www.videoexpertsgroup.com">Cloud Video Surveillance API</a>

 Overview
 The API functions are divided in several sections.
 Interactive API reference (Swagger) can be found in the Docs & API section on the dashboard in corresponding API sections.